cahuparo/personal-website/content/en/authors/julian/_index.md

 # About me

-I am a visionary innovation and technology evangelist.
+I define myself as a visionary innovation and technology evangelist.

 As part of the [digatus](https://digatus.de/) team, I am offering sustainable support in IT governance, IT strategy, and the future corporate vision on CIO-like level.
 This is very much appreciated by customers who want to expand their business and improve their attractiveness for employees of the generations [Y](https://en.wikipedia.org/wiki/Millennials) and [Z](https://en.wikipedia.org/wiki/Generation_Z).